IcyGuy18/EnzymeThermostability/README.md

 6. A Hydrophobicity matrix score was also used to account for the hydrophobic amino acid substitution within the protein sequences.

 # Results
 In the end, an ensemble of relaxed Rosetta scores, ΔΔG, B-factor, and LG substitution matrices were used.
-The matrix substitution scores were capped off to have avalue anywhere between $-{inf}$ and 0, and were then ranked statistically and adjusted with a modified formula of sigmoid function:
+The matrix substitution scores were capped off to have a value anywhere between $-{inf}$ and 0, and were then ranked statistically and adjusted with a modified formula of sigmoid function:

 # $$f(x) = 1 - {1 \over 1+e^{-x/s_f}}$$

+The obtained scoring ranks from each configuration were multiplied first, and then passed through a cube root to obtain a more streamlined and even distribution of the normalised values through the following equation:

+# $$f(w, x, y, z) = (w * x * y * z)^{1/3}$$